Thanks for taking an interest in this page!

 I, like many people in the UK went to a school, multiple schools in fact, though I’m only going to focus on the last one because it seems most appropriate.
-The Wavell School was, broadly speaking, a good school though it’s social structure was quite Darwinian and quite a challenge. adolescence can be quite difficult for many people, and I was no exception.
-I’m glad that the school provided me with a good grounding in math, science, design and IT.
+The Wavell School was, broadly speaking, a good school though it’s social structure was quite a challenge.
+I’m glad that the school provided me with a good grounding in math, science, art, design and IT.

 Farnborough College of Technology was a liberating experience.
 I really enjoyed the increased autonomy that came with a less discipline-orientated teaching approach.
 During my first year, in addition to working weekends, I opted for a GNVQ in ICT and Business Studies during my first year and focused my second and third on the Humanities; psychology, philosophy, sociology, and fine art.
 Some of my happiest times at college were spent in the common room; I quickly made friends and there seemed to be pizza and great movies on tap.
 I really enjoyed learning about myself outside of the school setting, trying new things and exploring new ideas.